vikion/master_thesis/README.md

 October
 - scraping more sentences -> + 4000 sentences

+June
+- present my work at Vardial 2024 (part of NAACL 2024)

 May
 - presentation for Project Seminar
 - Skeleton of the master thesis